beginning of content

 Can moles be prevented?

-You should avoid too much sun exposure and protect your skin by wearing tightly woven long sleeved clothing, broad brimmed hats and sunglasses and applying sunscreen regularly.
+You should avoid too much sun exposure and protect your skin by wearing tightly woven long sleeved clothing, broad brimmed hats and sunglasses.
+You should also apply sunscreen regularly.
+Find out more about sunburn and sun protection.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.